Sesame paste and tahini might sound like twins separated at birth. Both are ground sesame, but they aren't the same!

 Health Benefits of Sesame Paste and Tahini

-Sesame paste and Tahini share many health benefits that make them a great addition to your diet.
+Sesame paste and Tahini share many health benefits that make them a good addition to your diet.

 Both are rich in essential nutrients such as healthy fats, fiber, and plant-based protein.